sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 The pyramid offers a versatile framework, with different test types serving specific purposes, from function/method tests for core logic validation to end-to-end tests for comprehensive system validation.
-Additionally, user-interface tests, exploratory tests, recovery tests, and user feedback play crucial roles in uncovering unexpected behaviors and gathering valuable insights, though they come with their unique challenges.
+Additionally, user-interface tests, exploratory tests, recovery tests, and user feedback play crucial roles in uncovering unexpected behaviours and gathering valuable insights, though they come with their unique challenges.
 By
 Understanding these testing categories, software teams can craft effective testing strategies that enhance software quality.

 ## References